xxreflextheone/AI-Aimbot/README.md

 Lunar LITE offers a triggerbot and updated packages for the orignal [Lunar](https://github.com/zeyad-mansour/lunar).

 ## Lunar V2
-Lunar V2 on the other hand, has 25+ customizable settings, UI, improved accuracy, and support for YoloV5, YoloV7, YoloV8, & TensorRT.
-Xbox & PS4 Controller support coming soon.
+Lunar V2 on the other hand, has 25+ customizable settings, UI, improved accuracy, and support for YoloV8, YoloV10, YoloV11, & TensorRT.
+Xbox & PS4 Controller support.

 Lunar V2 can be found [here](https://gannonr.com/downloads).